 To Serve: Spread pickled mustard greens inside each steamed bun and set a piece of pork belly on top of mustard greens.
-Top pork belly with a pinch of the chopped cilantro and a sprinkle of the peanut powder.
+Top pork belly with a pinch of chopped cilantro and a sprinkle of peanut powder.
 Serve immediately.

-Find five spice powder, fresh or frozen Chinese-style steamed buns, jarred pickled mustard greens, and rock sugar at Asian grocery stores.
+Find five-spice powder, fresh or frozen Chinese-style steamed buns, jarred pickled mustard greens, and rock sugar at Asian grocery stores.

 |Servings: 2 to 3|